charbonnierg/edgedb-studio/systemd/README.md

-# How to deploy production application
+# How to deploy production application using `systemd`

 ## Dependencies on developer machine: